Super-futures/animal-spirits/README.md

 **Attention (A)** — expressive, compositional.
 Computed by the backend from Wikimedia pageviews across four affect cluster terms (anxiety, confidence, aspiration, constraint).
 Enters the expressive field as a scalar; compositional structure is not currently exposed by the backend API.
 Vectorised A is a v3 direction.

+**Market (M)** — material, responsive.
+Computed by the backend from Yahoo Finance indices (via Alpha Vantage) and FRED stress indicators.
+The realised behavioural discharge of collectively constituted affect — the collapse of the expressive field into decision.

 **Narrative (N)** — expressive, dynamic.
 Computed by the backend from GDELT TimelineTone per region.
 Tone captures the valence of propagating expression — stress or relief moving through the media ritual chain; velocity (ΔN) captures activation, the rate at which that expression is propagating.
 Narrative is not a peer to attention; it is the channel through which affect propagates and deposits.

-**Market (M)** — material, responsive.
-Yahoo Finance indices proxied through the Render backend.
-The realised behavioural discharge of collectively constituted affect — the collapse of the expressive field into decision.

 ### Expressive field